rigaya/rkmppenc/Install.en.md

 sudo gpasswd -a `id -u -n` video
 ```

+Afterwards, please logout and re-login to reflect the setting.

 ### 4. Install OpenCL modules (optional)

 OpenCL is required for vpp filters except ```--vpp-deinterlace```.
 If not using these filters install of OpenCL will not be required.